Protect your treasures with

-Keeping in mind that the employment rate changed by 4% recently, there must be a strong understanding of industries people of Tempe, AZ work in.
-The most common industries are Educational Services, Retail trade and Accommodation & Food Service.
-Please note that not all the residents of Tempe, AZ work in the area and may be employed outside of the city.
-Our data is tagged to their residential address, not the work address.
+Keeping in mind that the employment rate changed by 3% recently, there must be a strong understanding of industries people of Tempe, AZ work in.
+The highest paid industries are Utilities, Public Administration, Professional, Scientific, Technical Services, Manufacturing and Management of Companies & Enterprises.

-Past year Tempe, AZ universities awarded around 175,547 degrees.
-Statistics show that the population of students in Tempe, AZ include 26,277 male students and 43,591 female students.
-Tempe, AZ offers private and public tuition with a median cost of $0 for private four-year colleges and $0 for in-state public four-year colleges.
+Past year Tempe, AZ universities awarded around 474,400 degrees.
+Statistics show that the population of students in Tempe, AZ includes 237,200 female students and 237,200 male students.
+Tempe, AZ offers private and public tuition with a median cost of $n/a for private four-year colleges and $26,684 for in-state public four-year colleges.
 The largest university of this city is the University of Phoenix-Arizona with the majority of graduates.
 The Arizona State University-Tempe and Rio Salado College hold the second and the third place respectively.
-The share of the public colleges in Tempe, AZ is 43.3% and 56.7% go to the private colleges.
+The share of the public colleges in Tempe, AZ is 32 and 68 go to the private colleges.

-The workers of Tempe, AZ traveled to their offices around 19.81 minutes lately and drove alone to get there.
+Citizens of Tempe, AZ travel to their offices around 20 minutes lately and drove alone to get there.
 The rest of the residents carpooled and used public transit.